-The heart of the Hilo system is the 480 x 272 pixel front panel touch screen.
+The heart of the Hilo system is the 480x272 pixel front panel touch screen.
 This is where settings, routing, volume control and meters are displayed and managed.
-The Hilo screen is responsive to pressure.
-It may take a little getting used to the amount of pressure and accuracy required for the on-screen buttons to respond.
-Also, like any such device, Hilo employs navigational conventions that, although designed to be intuitive and require little or no explanation, may require a small learning curve initially.
+The Hilo 2 screen differs from the original Hilo in that it responds to capacitance, the natural electrical charge from your fingers, rather than pressure.
+As a result, it is very responsive, and will behave comparably to the screen on a modern smart phone.
+Like any such device, Hilo employs navigational conventions that, although designed to be intuitive and require little or no explanation, may require a small learning curve initially.